asutton1999/Memory-Game/README.md

 Development/Game Dependencies

-This program is written in html%, CSS, and JavaScript ES6.
+This program is written in html5, CSS, and JavaScript ES6.
 The game is dependent on jQuery specifically the 3.3.1 version.
 The dependency is linked to the following source location for retrieval "https://code.jquery.com/jquery-3.3.1.min.js".